Cannabis Ratio Guide for THC, CBD and Other Cannabinoids

 Origins works with top cannabis scientists and experts to lead you to the strains that best fit your lifestyle.
 We've poured over the ratios of your favorite strains to give you professional recommendations you won't be disappointed in.

-Navigate to the Lifestyles page to find strains that fit your lifestyle or take our quiz to help you figure out which lifestyle you are.
+Navigate to the Lifestyles page to find strains that fit your lifestyle or take our quiz to help you figure out which lifestyle fits you best.
 You'll find energetic sativas for the adventurous, and intense indicas for the party go'er in you.
 If you're more the holistic type, have a look at our high CBD and hybrid options which offer more wellness benefits than “high” feelings.

 Best CBD THC Ratio for Pain, Sleep, and Inflammation

-THC may help you get to sleep faster, but it reduces the amount of REM sleep, and increases slow-wave sleep.
+THC may help you get to sleep faster, but it reduces the amount of REM sleep and increases slow-wave sleep.
 By reducing REM sleep, THC-heavy strains tend to reduce dreaming.
-If you suffer from nightmares, this is actually a very good thing, and might award you with the best sleep of your life.
+If you suffer from nightmares, this is actually a very good thing and might award you with the best sleep of your life.

 In that case, a higher THC ratio may be best for sleep.

 However, CBD seems to be better at getting you to sleep and keeping you asleep.
 If you wake up frequently throughout the night, try a strain higher in CBD.
 It also works great if you have insomnia, according to some studies.